Bandit-Based, Budget-Aware LLM Routing with Preference-Informed LinUCB (PILOT)

 In Agreement

-• Large cost differentials (often 10–100x) between models make adaptive routing economically compelling even with some routing errors.
+• The massive cost differences between models make routing economically compelling even with imperfect accuracy

 Opposed